oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-03-retrieving-rules.md

    If both are present, the ROLIE information SHOULD be preferred.
 2. For any CSAF trusted provider, the hash and signature files (requirements 18 to 19 in section [sec](#requirements)) SHOULD be retrieved together with the CSAF document.
-   They MUST be checked before further processing the CSAF document.
+   They SHALL be checked before further processing the CSAF document.
 3. Test the CSAF document against the schema.
 4. Execute mandatory tests on the CSAF document.